HackAssistant/registration/README.md

 ### Heroku deploy

 You can deploy this project into heroku for free.
 You will need to verify your account to use the scheduler for automatic application expirations emails.
+See "Use in your hackathon" for more details on using in your hackathon.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)